lehigh-university-libraries/blog/posts/2024/11/21/isle-deploy.md

     - isle
 ```

-Assumming the push succeeds, the docker image is deployed to staging
+Assumming the push succeeds, the docker image is deployed to our staging server

 ```yaml
 deploy_stage: